saferpay/sndbx/texts/app_integration.md

 + Why should i use a Server?
 Can't i just integrate Saferpay directly into my App? <br />
 Technically yes, but it means, that you need to integrate the API-credentials and requests directly into the app.
 This is a security concern, because all things that are client-side, can be manipulated, or hacked by the user.
 The credentials then could be leaked to the public and used for mailicious requests.
+Additionally the Server can circumvent any connection issues Smartphones may have, if the connection is weak, unstable, or currently interrupted.